 San Diego Symphony Orchestra

-In October 2013 the SDSO made its acclaimed Carnegie Hall debut featuring piano soloist Lang Lang, and immediately followed with an 11-day China Friendship Tour with concerts in Beijing, Shanghai and San Diego’s sister city, Yantai.
+In October 2013 the SDSO made its acclaimed Carnegie Hall debut conducted by Jahja Ling and featuring piano soloist Lang Lang.
+Immediately following, the orchestra departed for an 11-day China Friendship Tour with concerts in Beijing, Shanghai and San Diego’s sister city, Yantai.